Physical Therapy Continuing Education Courses

 Exam: offered online, must be taken within 30 days after attending live seminar.

 This seminar is approved for 16 contact hours and/or meets the requirements of continuing education for Physical Therapists and Physical Therapist Assistants.
-For a complete and up to date list of states please scroll down to look under CEU tab.
+For a complete and up to date list of states please look under CEU tab.

 “The Pose Method has the potential to be used as a standard by which running performances can be evaluated, coached and enhanced.
 In twenty-five years of working with running athletes, I have yet to find a more meaningful resource.”